timjaya/nbadash/part2.md

 # Logistics

-Project mentor
+Project Mentor

 * The TA that graded your part 1 will be your project mentor for the rest of your project -- this is likely the TA that you discussed part 1 with.
-He or she will be your main contact for the project, though the rest of the staff are of course available for questions or concerns.
+He/she will be your main contact for the project, though the rest of the staff are of course available for questions or concerns.